 Rio2 Provides Fenix Gold and Corporate Update

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
-28, 2022 (GLOBE NEWSWIRE) -- Rio2 Limited (“Rio2” or “the Company”) (TSXV: RIO; OTCQX: RIOFF; BVL: RIO) is providing an update of its activities and a corporate update following the decision to file an administrative appeal before the Ministries Committee on August 31, 2022, to appeal the Atacama Regional Evaluation Commission’s decision not to approve the Environmental Impact Assessment (“EIA”) for its Fenix Gold Project (“the Project”) in Chile.
+VANCOUVER, British Columbia, Nov.
+28, 2022 (GLOBE NEWSWIRE) -- Rio2 Limited ("Rio2" or "the Company") RIORIOFFRIO)) is providing an update of its activities and a corporate update following the decision to file an administrative appeal before the Ministries Committee on August 31, 2022, to appeal the Atacama Regional Evaluation Commission's decision not to approve the Environmental Impact Assessment ("EIA") for its Fenix Gold Project ("the Project") in Chile.

 Since August 31, 2022, several positive events have occurred in Chile.